PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-catalog-price-rule.md

 ![image](https://github.com/PrestaShop/prestashop-specs/blob/355b25180bb99fae1592d62eeed7a286c884148f/static/img/condition-group.png)

 **Those conditions are related to :**
 - Category : the merchant can choose to apply discount only on products which belong to the chosen category.
+By default, the dropdown category is set to Home.
-- Brand : the merchant can choose to apply a discount on a specific brand only
+- Brand : the merchant can choose to apply a discount on a specific brand only.
+By default, the dropdown is set to default Prestashop brand Graphic Corner.
-- Supplier : same as above
+- Supplier : same as above.
+By default, the dropdown is set to Accessories supplier.
 - Attributes : same as above, the merchant can choose to apply a discount on a specific attribute.
 To do so, he needs to choose the attribute type and a specific value.
+By default the dropdown value is set to Color and the next dropdown is set to Grey.
 - Features : same as above.
-- Value : displays the certain value expression, that can be chosen above in the form
+- Value : displays the certain value expression, that can be chosen above in the form.
+By default, the first dropdown is set to Composition value, the next dropdown is set to Ceramic.
 - AND : is an operator, which indicates that the contitional group elements are working together
 - OR : is an operator, which indicates the combining fact between two conditional groups